brrrrrrt/brrrrrrt/README.md

-- 👋 Hi, I’m @brrrrrrt
+- 👋 aloha, i am Ethan (@brrrrrrrt). i have been programming for a little while now and love what i do!
-- 👀 byrneware
+- 👀 my current project is byrneware (social networking for the dexterous).
-- 🌱 Typescript/Sass/Python/SQL
+- 🌱 the languages i am leaning/know are Typescript,Sass/CSS, Python, Structured Query Language (SQL)
-- 📫 byrneware@yahoo.com
+- 📫 my email is byrneware@yahoo.com, used for contact with my company (unoficial at the moment).